Home » Symptoms » Cat Symptoms A-Z » Abscess Formation

 Basics and possible causes

-Outdoor cats are particularly frequently affected, as they are often involved in territorial fights.
-Bite injuries from other cats or animals can easily allow bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+Outdoor cats are particularly often affected because they are frequently involved in territorial fights.
+Bite wounds from other cats or animals can easily allow bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. to enter the skin and cause an abscess.
-Even minor injuries caused by sharp objects or thorns can be the entry point for bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+Even minor injuries caused by sharp objects or thorns can provide an entry point for bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease..

 An abscess can also develop if a foreign body, such as a splinter or thorn, gets stuck in the skin and is not removed in time.
 The cat’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. reacts to the foreign body and pus forms to encapsulate the material.